weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 You should fetch `<YOUR_WEAVE_CLOUD_SERVICE_TOKEN>` from [Weave Cloud](https://cloud.weave.works/).

-If you return to the Weave Cloud interface, you can click on the `Hosts` button and view your cluster ready to go.
-Then as you follow the next steps you can then watch the socks shop come up in [Weave Cloud](https://cloud.weave.works/).
-Once you see the probes connect you can click "View Instance" to see your hosts, containers, pods etc. Ensure that System Containers are selected from the left hand corner.
+Return to the Weave Cloud interface, select View Instance and click on the `Hosts` button to view the cluster ready to go.

+As you follow the next steps you can then watch the socks shop come up in [Weave Cloud](https://cloud.weave.works/).

+Ensure that 'System Containers' are selected from the filters in the left hand corner to see all of the Kubernetes processes.

 <img src="images/kubernetes-weave-cloud.png" style="width:100%;" />